RDA BGLAP Region

 Growth in the last four years has been very strong (5.1% p.a.) driven by strong growth in Vegetable Growing (indoors and outdoors).

-In 2016, the main occupations of local workers in the Agribusiness Sector were Farmers and Farm/Garden Workers..
+In 2021, the main occupations of local workers in the Agribusiness Sector were Farmers and Farm/Garden Workers.

 The two top field of study areas for qualified workers were Agriculture and Business and Management.

-Qualification attainment was on par with that for South Australia workers as a whole in the sector (12% degree qualified in 2016).
+Qualification attainment was also lower than that for South Australia workers as a whole in the sector (15% degree qualified in 2021).

-In 2016, the most common age bracket for local workers in the Agribusiness Sector was 35 to 44 year olds (20%).
-In contrast, this age bracket was only the second highest for South Australia workers as a whole in the sector.
+In 2021, the most common age bracket for local workers in the Agribusiness Sector was 45 to 54 year olds (21%).

-The region had similar shares of Agribusiness Sector workers aged between 15 to 34 and 55 and over to the South Australia average.
+The region had a slightly lower share of Agribusiness Sector workers aged between 15 to 24 compared to the South Australia average.

 The sector includes relevant activities within the ANZSIC industry definitions for Agriculture and Food Product Manufacturing.
 Wine industry related areas such as grape growing and wine beverage manufacturing are not included.